 Waite was a scholar of Freemasonry, Kabbalah, and mystical teachings.
 Knowledge in these spheres allowed him to rework the previously existing concept of the Tarot and come up with his own system of symbols and images.
 The major arcana mostly remained close to the traditional meaning.
 But some differences also appeared: the cards Justice and Strength have been swapped, and some other cards, such as Lovers, had a different plot and interpretation.
 But the biggest changes affected the minor arcana.
 If previously only the suit and number of items were indicated on these cards, now the artist had to come up with her own images for these cards.
 Only a few symbols were borrowed from the 15th-century Italian Sola Busca Tarot deck; the rest were original characters invented by Pamela.

 It should be noted that Waite himself did not highly appreciate the contribution of Pamela Smith to the creation of cards.
 He did not even mention her name in the book that accompanied the deck, mentioning only that the "young woman artist" illustrated the cards in his direction.

-This deck is ideal for a beginner in Tarot, it can be the main deck for an experienced tarologist, and of course it should be a must have to every tarot card reader or collector of Tarot cards.
+The Smith-Waite Tarot Centennial Edition deck is ideal for a beginner in Tarot, it can be the main deck for an experienced fortune teller, and of course, it should be a must-have to every tarot card reader or collector of Tarot cards.